Important settings for the app

 SMTP needed hostname, port, encryption, username, password, From name and From email to set up.

-N.B: For Gmail sender email: You have to enable "Less secure app access" from your Google account security settings.
+For Gmail sender email: You have to enable "Less secure app access" from your Google account security settings.

 Set up Cron Job